 Mountain Pine Beetle Facts

-- The truly devastating Mountain Pine Beetle is a diminutive species of bark beetle.
-Despite its size, it represents a highly destructive force in its endemic range.
+- First of all, the truly devastating Mountain Pine Beetle actually remains a diminutive species of bark beetle.
+Despite its size, this unassuming seeming invertebrate in fact represents a highly destructive force in its endemic range.

-- This insect appears to have evolved as native to a rather wide swathe of the Northern Hemisphere, compared to other species of beetle.
+- Furthermore, this surprising insect appears to have evolved as native to a rather wide swathe of the Northern Hemisphere.
+In fact, the amazing creature inhabits an extremely broad habitat range, compared to other species of beetle.

-- This invertebrate tends to be extremely destructive.
+- This invertebrate tends to be extremely destructive, taking a toll on human commerce.
+This dismaying fact holds especially true for the logging industry.
 Currently, two long-running outbreaks of infestation have destroyed enormous expanses of pine.

 Mountain Pine Beetle Physical Description

-While the physical sizes naturally vary among individuals, the average specimen only attains an overall length of a meager 0.2 in (5 mm).
+While the physical sizes naturally naturally vary among individuals of any species, this trait appears to be especially prevalent in this invertebrate.
+But, nevertheless, the average mature specimen only attains an overall length of a meager 0.2 in (5 mm).

-Its hard exoskeleton generally presents an entirely black exterior.
-However, individuals displaying shades of reddish black have been seen on occasion.
+Further, the remarkable arthropod possesses a comparatively hard exoskeleton.
+This part of its anatomy generally presents an entirely black exterior.
+However, scattered individual specimens displaying shades of reddish black have been seen on occasion.

 Mountain Pine Beetle Distribution, Habitat, and Ecology

-The Mountain Pine Beetle inhabits a section of North America extending along the Pacific coast, as far north as western Canada, and as far south as northwestern Mexico.
+The Mountain Pine Beetle inhabits an extensive section of North America.
+This extends along the Pacific coast, as far north as western Canada, and as far south as northwestern Mexico.
 The tiny arthropod also lives at altitudes ranging from sea level to 11,000 ft (3,353 m).

-Though it will infest a variety of tree species, it will primarily choose either ponderosa, lodgepole, sugar or white pines.
-Periodic outbreaks of severe infestations often threaten entire forest regions.
+Though it often infests a variety of tree species, it primarily chooses either ponderosa, lodgepole, sugar or white pines.
+Furthermore, its periodic outbreaks of severe infestations can be severe.
+In fact, these occurrences often threaten entire forest regions.

-The beetle progresses through four distinct life cycles: an egg, larva, pupa, and adult.
+The beetle progresses through four distinct life cycles.
+These include an egg, larva, pupa, and adult.
 The adults emerge for a few days in summer, to fly to new trees.
 Other than those few days, all life cycle stages are spent entirely beneath the bark of a host tree.

-The Mountain Pine Beetle burrows beneath the bark, feeding as they progress.
-The females lay their eggs in galleries throughout their tunnels.
-These typically hatch in 10-44 days, again, depending upon the climate.
+The Mountain Pine Beetle burrows beneath the bark, feeding as it progresses.
+After mating, the females lay numerous eggs in galleries throughout the many tunnels.
+These eggs typically hatch in 10-44 days, again, depending upon the climate.